drts01/notes/stackedit/jobs/Management.md

 ### Team / Subboradenats

  - What is the typical type of work/day look like?
- - How is work being prioritized?
+ - How is work being prioritized? (how is risk being assessed?
  - What is your biggest goal/desire for the team to achieve?
  - What gets in your way of that goal?
  - What tasks consume all of your time?